Los Angeles Public Transportation Attorneys

 Mass transit accidents often involve complex vehicles, and many other factors may come into play.
 The first step when evaluating an accident victim’s rights is to determine the cause of the accident and which parties acted negligently.

 The many possible causes of mass transit crashes include:

 - Failing to take disciplinary measures against negligent employees

 - Inadequate maintenance or inspections

 - Defective vehicle design

-Our in-house investigation team gathers and reviews large amounts of information and evidence involving every possible aspect of a crash.
-Investigations can often require technical knowledge of safety, design, and maintenance standards of mass transit vehicles, and we have experts ready to weigh in on the cause of an accident.
+At Greene Broillet & Wheeler, LLP, our in-house investigation team gathers and reviews large amounts of information after a mass transit crash.
+Our investigations often require technical knowledge of safety, design, and maintenance standards of mass transit vehicles, which is why we have experts ready to weigh in on the cause of an accident.

-- Formal reports – Law enforcement and other first responders who report to the scene of a mass transit accident will write reports.
+- Formal reports – Law enforcement and other first responders who report to the scene of a mass transit accident will write formal reports on the crash.
 Such reports may include the details of the scene, any arrests or citations they issued to the driver, or any other signs of wrongdoing that led to the crash.
 In addition, in many cases, agencies such as the National Transportation Safety Board will investigate the crash and issue reports on their findings.
 We obtain all available reports to help prove claims of fault and liability.